How to Change Culture

 Step 1 – Listen to leadership

 No one cares about Agile.
 What leaders care about are results.
 Without being able to listen to leadership we can’t hear what their problems are.
-We cover deep listening skills on most of the classes we run at AWA, specifically on our Agile Team Coach.
+We cover deep listening skills on most of the training courses we run at AWA, specifically on our Agile Team Coach.
 We cover how to engage and communicate with leadership to help them derive their real challenges on both the Enterprise Agility Masterclass and the Coaching for Enterprise Agility courses.

 Once we have defined the real business challenges, we can now help to optimise the organisation to solve those problems.
 You do not define these challenges, leadership do.
 We are not doing Agile for Agile sake, but instead making organisations more effective by using some of the elements from Agile/Lean etc.